 Firearms and strangulation are the most common mechanisms of suicide among Missouri children.

 Suicide is many times brought about due to a personal crisis.
-Twenty of the children, who committed suicide in 2020, had recent history of one or more personal crises.
+Twenty-five of the children, who died by suicide in 2021, had recent history of one or more personal crises.